 If, on the other hand, your weight is relatively normal (or just slightly higher than you’d like), T4-only medication may be preferable.

 This isn’t an exact science but something to consider.

 Lastly, another important point worth mentioning is that people in this study did NOT experience any negative side effects on either therapy which suggests that Armour (if dosed correctly) is quite safe.

 #8.
 It is not the name brand of NP thyroid.

 This is important to understand because your pharmacy likely considers Armour thyroid to be the name brand for NP thyroid.

 Both medications are formulations of Natural Desiccated Thyroid but they are certainly not the same.

-Both medications have the same amounts of T4 and T3 in them grain for grain but they do differ in their inactive ingredients.
+Both medications have the same amounts of T4 and T3 grain for grain, but they do differ in their inactive ingredients.

 Armour thyroid contains the following ingredients (9):

 - Calcium stearate